-A private, large space the best for training an overweight client (ideally a place somewhat closed off from the rest of the gym).
+A private, large space the best for training overweight clients (ideally a place somewhat closed off from the rest of the gym).
 Outdoors is also another great option is that is available.
-Lots of room to move is the key ot your client feeling comfort which all leads to compliance!
+Lots of room to move is the key to your client feeling comfort which all leads to compliance!

 Avoid Exercise Machines and Train Clients with Body Weight Exercises

 Most machines are not made for an obese person - too small, not wide enough, hard to get in and out of etc...
 Stick with simple body weight exercises like Squats, Step ups, Kettle Bell Deadlifts, Overhead press, Wall push ups, Standing cable rowing movements, Woodchop, etc.

 Smart and effective compound exercise choices will increase confidence.